-B.Chair Responsibility in Annual Performance and Merit Evaluation.
-Using the peer evaluation and annual goal sheet with written evidence and documentation of how goals have been met the Chairperson shall complete the Annual Evaluation Summary Form in the Spring of each year.
-Faculty performance shall be based on the university rating scale listed above in V.A.
-If a non-tenured faculty member receives a Does Not meet FSU's High Expectations rating a Performance Improvement Plan (PIP) is required.
-Tenured faculty members may be placed on a PIP if they receive an overall rating of Does Not meet FSU's High Expectations on three or more of the previous six performance evaluations.
+B. Chair Responsibility in Annual Performance and Merit Evaluation.

+Using the peer evaluation the Chairperson shall complete the Annual Evaluation Summary Form and the accompanied required documentation in the Spring of each year.
+Faculty performance shall be based on the university rating scale listed above.

+1. Annual evaluation

+- a.
+A Performance Improvement Plan (PIP) may be triggered by: - i. an overall rating of "Does Not Meet" for all faculty members, both specialized and tenured/tenure-track; and - ii. by ratings of "Does Not Meet Expectations" in a single domain (research, teaching, service) in 3 or more of the previous 6 evaluations. - b.
 Every Full Professor who receives a Performance Evaluation will also receive a narrative explaining their ratings, completed by the Department Chairperson.

+2. Merit

+a.
 The Chairperson will make merit evaluations based on faculty members' annual performance evaluations.
 Per the BOT-UFF Collective Bargaining Agreement, "Merit evaluations may not mandate a merit pay award for all members of the department.
 Merit criteria must reflect distinctive levels of merit reflecting the differences in performance."

-Merit distribution is then determined by the Departmental Chairperson when funding is provided by the Dean and is contingent upon the accomplishments of each voting faculty member whose performance is deemed meritorious.
-Meritorious performance is defined in the BOT-UFF Collective Bargaining Agreement as "Performance that meets or exceeds the expectations for the position classification and department/unit".
+- b.
+Merit distribution is then determined by the Departmental Chairperson when funding is provided by the Dean and is contingent upon the accomplishments of each voting faculty member whose performance is deemed meritorious. - c.
+Meritorious performance is defined in the BOT-UFF Collective Bargaining Agreement as "Performance that meets or exceeds the expectations for the position classification and department/unit". - d.
 The Chairperson may choose to consult with the Department P&T Committee, the Program Directors, the Faculty, and/or the Dean of the College of Fine Arts in making merit evaluations and recommendations.